Barracks Stakeholder Meeting provides information, updates to Soldiers living on Fort Bragg

 |0

-This work, Barracks Stakeholder Meeting provides information, updates to Soldiers living on Fort Bragg [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Barracks Stakeholder Meeting provides information, updates to Soldiers living on Fort Bragg, by April Olsen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Barracks Stakeholder Meeting provides information, updates to Soldiers living on Fort Bragg